Magnificent flypast at Republic Day parade, celebrations scaled down due to Covid scare | Law-Order

 In the pre-pandemic times, over one lakh spectators used to witness the parade.

 From members of contingents to spectators, everyone wore masks.
 The audience maintained the mandated distance while sitting, and standing spectators were not allowed.
 Only double vaccinated adults and children above the age of 15 who have taken at least one dose of a COVID-19 vaccine were allowed to enter the venue.
 Children below 15 years were not permitted to attend.
 There was tight security with personnel maintaining strict vigil.
 Chairs were placed at a distance to ensure social distancing.
-Participants also received a white cap with ''Azadi ka Amrit Mahotsav'' printed on it.
-Delhi was brought under a heavy security cover as the city police had intensified patrolling and sealed the borders of the national capital in coordination with its counterparts from the neighbouring states to thwart any untoward incident amid a terror alert by intelligence agencies.
-Over 27,000 police personnel were deployed on Republic Day security duties in Delhi and anti-terror measures intensified.
+Delhi was brought under a heavy security cover as the city police had intensified patrolling and sealed the borders in coordination with its counterparts from the neighbouring states to thwart any untoward incident amid a terror alert by intelligence agencies.
+PTI TEAM UZM ZMN

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)